LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 - 8-team double elimination bracket
   - Seeding based on O.W.L.s final standings
   - Wildcard team enters as 8th seed
-- Matches are best-of-3 until the grand final
-- Championship match is best-of-5
+- Matches are best-of-3 until the grand final, championship match is best-of-5
 - Winners bracket matches prioritized for the weekends for live broadcasting purposes
   - If teams cannot participate in live broadcast times, matches will be scheduled at their convenience
   - Staff may record these matches for delayed broadcast during weekend streaming hours